 If either review shows that your child needs more support, your health visiting team and childcare provider will work together, with you, to make sure that happens.

-Early years review at age 2
+Early Years Foundation Stage Progress Check at age 2

 The review will: